 Enter the absolute path for the Oracle Home location.
-This is the directory where the software binaries will reside; no runtime processes may write to this directory.
+This is the directory where the software binary files reside; no runtime processes may write to this directory.
 The specified directory must be an empty directory or an existing Oracle Home location.

-This screen summarizes the selections you have made during this installation session.
-It includes the following information:
+This screen summarizes the selections you have made during the installation or configuration session.

-How much disk space will be used for the installation
+How much disk space is to be used for the installation

 The applications you have selected for installation

-To make any changes to the configuration before starting the installation, use the navigation pane to select the Installer screen you want to return to and edit.
+If you want to make any changes to the configuration before starting the installation or configuration, use the navigation pane to select the Installer screen you want to return to and edit.

 This screen shows you the progress of the installation.

 To quit before the installation is completed, click Cancel.
-Doing so will result in a partial installation; the portion of the software that was installed on your system before you canceled the installation will remain on your system, and you will have to remove it manually.
+Doing so results in a partial installation; the portion of the software that was installed on your system before you canceled the installation remains on your system, and you can remove it manually.

-This screen shows you the progress of your software configuration.
+This screen shows you the progress of the software configuration.